American Forts: East

 (1857 - 1974), Sandy Hook

-Sandy Hook Proving Ground was located along the shore south of the main post from 1874 - 1919.
-The Army's proving grounds were previously located at Fort Monroe, VA.
-It was then moved to Aberdeen, MD in 1920.
+Sandy Hook Proving Ground was located along the eastern shoreline of the main post from 1874 - 1919.
+Although adjacent to the main post, it was a separate facility from Fort Hancock, under the command of the U.S. Army's Ordnance Department.
+The Army's coastal artillery proving grounds was moved to Aberdeen, MD in 1920 (see also) due to the constrained space of the firing range.

 ¤ Highlands Military Reservation